Elderly care

-Elderly care, or simply eldercare (also known in parts of the English-speaking world as aged care), serves the needs of old adults.
+Elderly care, also known as eldercare or aged care, aims to serve the daily needs of old adults.
 It encompasses assisted living, adult daycare, long-term care, nursing homes (often called residential care), hospice care, and home care.

-Elderly care emphasizes the social and personal requirements of senior citizens who wish to age with dignity while needing assistance with daily activities and with healthcare.
-Much elderly care is unpaid.
+Elderly care emphasizes the social and personal requirements of senior citizens who wish to age with dignity while needing assistance with daily activities and healthcare.
+Elderly care can be unpaid such as by unpaid caregivers, or provided by businesses and organisations for a fee.

-Elderly care includes a broad range of practices and institutions, as there is a wide variety of elderly care needs and cultural perspectives on the elderly throughout the world.
+Eldercare includes a broad range of practices and institutions, as there is a wide variety of elderly care needs and cultural perspectives on the elderly throughout the world.